 - Bake as directed.
 As the cheese sticks are baking, make up your sauce.

 When you are making these halloumi cheese sticks, make sure to slice the cheese evenly.
 Even slices will ensure that the cheese cooks through evenly.
 Otherwise, you can run the risk of some getting over-baked and others being under-cooked.

 Golden Brown Texture

 Spritz the cheese sticks with cooking spray to give them a golden brown color.
-When baking the sticks, you will find they may stay pale in color.
-Spritzing them with oil helps create their golden crust.
+When baking the halloumi sticks, you will find they may stay pale in color.
+Spritzing them with oil helps create that golden crust.

 Type of Flour

-If you are not gluten-free or low-carb, you can use an all-purpose flour in place of the almond flour used in this recipe.
+If you are not following a gluten-free or low-carb diet, you can use an all-purpose flour in place of the almond flour used in this recipe.

 How do I make my cheese sticks golden brown?